Database vs spreadsheet, which one is better?

 Both systems have their advantages and disadvantages.
 Spreadsheets have made a huge step forward due to the presence of Google Sheets.
 With this tool, multiple people can access the same data set as well.
 Database vs spreadsheet, the choice is up to you, which one would you use?

 Another great piece of advice we would like to give you: you should always structure your spreadsheets as in a database.
-Find out why in this blog post Why You Should Always Structure Your Spreadsheets Like A Database.
+Find out why in this blog post 5 Best practices for spreadsheet data structure.